Chilly nights call for a warming dram and this gorgeous golden fella looks like it’ll fit the bill!

 The nose offers toffee, honey, brown sugar, Terry’s chocolate orange and sweetie bananas.
 It’s been finished in Reserva barrels that previously held rum so those notes are unsurprising but very warm, sweet and welcoming

 The initial taste has a real kick and is spicy.
-Neat I get vanilla and toffee but when I add water the palette manifests many more notes including spicy ginger, dark chocolate and overtones of Christmas cake
+Neat I get vanilla and toffee but when I add water the palate manifests many more notes including spicy ginger, dark chocolate and overtones of Christmas cake

 The finish is a joy.
 It lingers long and has a taste of orange marmalade and a hint of lime